gec/reef/http-bridge/jQuery/service-client/README.markdown

 });
 ```

-Once we have logged in using either technique the authToken will be maintained by the client and sent with all future
+Once logged in using either technique the authToken will be maintained by the client and sent with all future
 requests.
 To dispose of the authToken call .logout() on the client.

-Since requests are handled serially we will not attempt the next requested function until the previous one completes.
+Since requests are handled serially the next requested function will not be attempted until the previous one completes.
-This means that we don't need to wait for the login() or auto_login to complete before making a "real" request.
-If the
+This means that the script does not need to wait for the login() or auto_login to complete before making a "real"
-login fails, the next request will fail as not authorized anyways.
+request.
+If the login fails, the next request will fail as not authorized.

 ### Subscriptions